mouizahmed/portable-cnc-machine/FEATURES.md

 - Useful for shops running multiple operators

 ### Remote Monitoring
-- Pico 2W Wi-Fi streams job status + webcam feed to a web dashboard
+- Optional future network path streams job status + webcam feed to a web dashboard
 - Supervisor can monitor from another room or phone

 ---